godotengine/godot-docs/classes/class_line2d.rst

 | *Getter*  | get_points()             |
 +-----------+--------------------------+

 The points that form the lines.
 The line is drawn between every point set in this array.
+Points are interpreted as local vectors.

 ----